msteinert/bstring/README.md

 CBStrings use complete copy semantics for the equal operator, and thus do not have these sorts of issues.

-### Debugging

-Bstrings have a simple, exposed definition and construction, and the library itself is open source.
-So most debugging is going to be fairly straight- forward.
-But the memory for bstrings come from the heap, which can often be corrupted indirectly, and it might not be obvious what has happened even from direct examination of the contents in a debugger or a core dump.
-There are some tools such as Valgrind, Purify, Insure++ and Electric Fence which can help solve such problems, however another common approach is to directly instrument the calls to `malloc`, `realloc`, `calloc`, `free`, `memcpy`, `memmove` and/or other calls by overriding them with macro definitions.

-Although the user could hack on the Bstrlib sources directly as necessary to perform such an instrumentation, Bstrlib comes with a built-in mechanism for doing this.
-By defining the macro `BSTRLIB_MEMORY_DEBUG` and providing an include file named memdbg.h this will force the core Bstrlib modules to attempt to include this file.
-In such a file, macros could be defined which overrides Bstrlib's useage of the C standard library.

-Rather than calling `malloc`, `realloc`, `free`, `memcpy` or `memmove` directly, Bstrlib emits the macros `bstr__alloc`, `bstr__realloc`, `bstr__free`, `bstr__memcpy` and `bstr__memmove` in their place respectively.
-By default these macros are simply assigned to be equivalent to their corresponding C standard library function call.
-However, if they are given earlier macro definitions (via the back door include file) they will not be given their default definition.
-In this way Bstrlib's interface to the standard library can be changed but without having to directly redefine or link standard library symbols (both of which are not strictly ANSI C compliant).

-An example definition might include:

-    #define bstr__alloc(sz) X_malloc ((sz), __LINE__, __FILE__)

-which might help contextualize heap entries in a debugging environment.

-The `NULL` parameter and sanity checking of bstrings is part of the Bstrlib API, and thus Bstrlib itself does not present any different modes which would correspond to "Debug" or "Release" modes.
-Bstrlib always contains mechanisms which one might think of as debugging features, but retains the performance and small memory footprint one would normally associate with release mode code.

 ### Integration With Microsoft's Visual Studio Debugger